 Events like “Pizzagate,” the carnage that followed Van Nistelrooy’s last minute penalty miss at Old Trafford and, of course, Roy Keane’s pre-match offering-out of Patrick Viera in the Highbury tunnel are all spoken about when the two sides face each other, regardless of their respective league positions or recent form.

-But what is true the meetings between these two huge clubs have actually thrown-up quite a few significant confrontations down the years for one reason or another, most of which find themselves left out from clips packages and newspaper pull-outs at a time when football post 1992 appears to have no meaning, importance or relevance.
+But there are a number of classic clashes that often find themselves left out from clips packages and newspaper pull-outs at a time when football post-1992 appears to have no importance or relevance.

-So here are a few well-chosen clashes from the pre-Premier League days between two of the biggest rivals in English football.
+So here are a few well-chosen clashes from the pre-Premier League days between two of the biggest clubs in English football.